rakeden/chess-like/chats.md

 - Piece removal when dragged off the board
 - Hover effects for better user interaction
 - Position snapping to align with board squares

+#### Out-of-Bounds Behavior
+When pieces are dragged outside the board boundaries:
+- Visual feedback shows red highlighting/tinting on the piece
+- A custom event 'piece-out-of-bounds' is dispatched
+- Upon release, the piece falls off the board with an acceleration effect
+- A 'piece-removed' event is dispatched with piece details
+- The piece animates with the following enhanced effects:
+  - Accelerated falling using quadratic easing
+  - Slight random movement in x and z directions for realistic physics
+  - Random rotation as it falls
+  - Scaling down to zero for a disappearing effect
+  - Animation duration increased to 800ms for smoother effect
+- Console logs record the removal: "Removed [color] [type] from the board"

+## Enhancement Log

+### 2023-10-XX: Improved Piece Removal Animation
+Enhanced the animation when pieces are removed from the board:
+- Implemented accelerated falling using quadratic easing function
+- Added slight random movement along x and z axes for more realistic physics
+- Added random rotation as pieces fall off the board
+- Replaced opacity fade with scaling to zero for a more dramatic disappearing effect
+- Increased animation duration from 500ms to 800ms for a smoother effect

+These changes make the piece removal more visually appealing and provide better feedback to the user when pieces are dragged out of bounds.